RhetTbull/autofile/README.md

            number of year: '2020-23'.
 If used with no template will return null value.
 See https://strftime.org/ for help on strftime templates.

+Microsoft Word Document Fields

+Field   Description
+{docx}  Access metadata properties of Microsoft Word document files (.docx);
+        use in format {docx:SUBFIELD}

+Access metadata properties of Microsoft Word document files (.docx).
+Use in
+format {docx:SUBFIELD} where SUBFIELD is one of the following:

+Subfield          Description
+author            Named ‘creator’ in spec.
+An entity primarily responsible for
+                  making the content of the resource.
+(Dublin Core) category          A categorization of the content of this package.
+Example values for this property might include: Resume, Letter, Financial Forecast, Proposal, Technical Presentation, and so on.
+(Open Packaging Conventions) comments          Named ‘description’ in spec.
+An explanation of the content of the resource.
+Values might include an abstract, table of contents, reference to a graphical representation of content, and a free-text account of the content.
+(Dublin Core) content_status    The status of the content.
+Values might include “Draft”, “Reviewed”, and “Final”.
+(Open Packaging Conventions) created           Date of creation of the resource; a date/time value.
+(Dublin Core) identifier        An unambiguous reference to the resource within a given context.
+(Dublin Core) keywords          A delimited set of keywords to support searching and indexing.
+This is typically a list of terms that are not available elsewhere in the properties.
+(Open Packaging Conventions) language          The language of the intellectual content of the resource.
+                  (Dublin Core)
+last_modified_by  The user who performed the last modification.
+The
+                  identification is environment-specific.
+Examples include a
+                  name, email address, or employee ID.
+It is recommended that this value be as concise as possible.
+(Open Packaging Conventions) last_printed      The date and time of the last printing; a date/time value.
+                  (Open Packaging Conventions)
+modified          Date on which the resource was changed; a date/time value.
+                  (Dublin Core)
+revision          The revision number.
+This value might indicate the number of
+                  saves or revisions, provided the application updates it after each revision.
+(Open Packaging Conventions) subject           The topic of the content of the resource.
+(Dublin Core) title             The name given to the resource.
+(Dublin Core) version           The version designator.
+This value is set by the user or by the application.
+(Open Packaging Conventions)

+If the subfield is a date/time value (created, modified, last_printed) the
+following attributes are available in dot notation (e.g. {docx:created.year}):

+Attribute  Description
+date       ISO date, e.g. 2020-03-22
+year       4-digit year, e.g. 2021
+yy         2-digit year, e.g. 21
+month      Month name as locale's full name, e.g. December mon        Month as locale's abbreviated name, e.g. Dec mm         2-digit month, e.g. 12 dd         2-digit day of the month, e.g. 22 dow        Day of the week as locale's full name, e.g. Tuesday doy        Julian day of year starting from 001 hour       2-digit hour, e.g. 10 min        2-digit minute, e.g. 15 sec        2-digit second, e.g. 30 strftime   Apply strftime template to date/time.
+Should be used in form
+           {docx:created.strftime,TEMPLATE} where TEMPLATE is a valid strftime template, e.g. {docx:created.strftime,%Y-%U} would result in year- week number of year: '2020-23'.
+If used with no template will return null value.
+See https://strftime.org/ for help on strftime templates.

 Punctuation Fields

 Field           Description